Kang So-ra: Endorsements

 In 2009, Kang appeared in advertisements for the music streaming service MelOn and in Samsung Anycall mobile phone commercials.
-In 2010, she was featured in commercials for Orion’s Market O snacks.
+In 2010, she was featured in commercials for Orion's Market O snacks.
 In 2011, Kang appeared in seasonal apparel campaigns, including advertisements for Buckaroo.
-In 2015, Kang was chosen as the advertising model for Kellogg’s Special K cereal.
-She was also selected as the model for Canon Korea’s EOS M3 mirrorless camera.
-That same year, she appeared in advertisements for the cosmetics brand A.H.C. and was selected as the advertising model for Coca-Cola’s Sprite alongside rapper Bobby.
+In 2015, Kang was chosen as the advertising model for Kellogg's Special K cereal.
+She was also selected as the model for Canon Korea's EOS M3 mirrorless camera.
+That same year, she appeared in advertisements for the cosmetics brand A.H.C. and was selected as the advertising model for Coca-Cola's Sprite alongside rapper Bobby.

 In 2016, Kang was appointed as the advertising model by Thinkware for iNavi navigation and black-box products.
 She was also selected as the model for the beauty device brand Tria.
 In 2017, she was chosen as the advertising model for the fiber drink Miero Fiber.
 In 2018, Kang became the promotional model for Samchuly Bicycle.
 She was also appointed as a brand muse for beauty device maker CellReturn, continuing in that role through 2020.
 In 2019, she was selected as a model for the golf apparel brand Phantom.
 In 2024, Kang appeared in a digital advertisement for GLFIT Diet, a health brand by Jongkundang Health.

 Personal life

+It was revealed on a May 2026 episode of Running Man that Kang is multilingual, as she can speak Korean, English and Japanese, while also learning little bit of Russian language for one of her role's scenes in TV Drama Misaeng: Incomplete Life.